matias-dogliani/energybuild/README.md

 ### Energy Reading

 #### Outliers and anomalies

+figure of the distribution and the outliers

 We consider our distribution as a normal gaussian distribution.
 In order to find the anomalies we took just 4 standar desviation and the elements outside of this limits are considered outliers.

-To replace this outliers we use the `interpolate` function of pandas package.
-We use the method `ffill` since we had consecutives null values
+To replace this outliers we use the `interpolate` function of pandas package with the `linear` method

 Also we cast the reading values into a int values.
 For that, firs we had to delete the units string 'KWh'

 ### Weather

+In order to have the same timestamps of the weather data and the energy reading we've used `pandas.merge()` function.
-Completing the missing data with interpolate ffil....
+Then, we replace the missing values with the `interpolate` function